pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/access-application/access-application.md

     URL:  `Copy_Public_IP_From_WKTUI`</br>
     ![Connection Details](images/ConnectionDetails.png)

 4. Click on *Edit Tree* icon, then Select *Services* -> *JDBC System Resources*.
-You can observe the same Datasouce, which we had seen in On-premise domain.
+You can observe the same Datasouce, which we had seen in on-premise domain.
     ![Verify Datasources](images/VerifyDatasources.png)

 5. Click on *Monitoring Tree* Icon as shown then select *Running Servers*.
 You can see we have *Admin Server* and 2 Managed Server pods are running.
 If you use *Scroll* Button in down side, you can see WebLogic Versin is *12.2.1.3.0*.